Learn Kanban from the co-author of the Kanban Guide himself, John Coleman

 - Define, build, operate and continuously improve a Kanban system

-- Kanban theory, principles and practices
+- Kanban theory, strategy, and practices

-- Applying Kanban
+- Applying Kanban practices

 - Workflow design and visualization

-- How to operate a Kanban system
+- How to improve a Kanban system

 - How to get started

 After taking the course, you will have an opportunity to validate that you understand core Kanban topics.
 We will invite you to take an online assessment that evaluates your understanding and provides you with guidance on areas to improve.
-In addition, John Coleman offers one coaching/mentoring hour within the first 3 months, and 12-18 months after the workshop.

 Assessment preparation tends not to be covered in the workshop.
 The workshop focuses on attendees getting ready to apply new skills back at work immediately after the workshop.
 There is an expectation that attendees will attend some free post-workshop Zoom calls and watch recordings of their own group (or previous groups) doing tough practice tests, sometimes including John Coleman's own practice tests which address the same learning outcomes, albeit from a different angle.
 John has an expectation that attendees will attend the calls, as assessment preparation does not scale on a 1:1 basis.
 Signing up to this workshop is effectively signing up to attend these calls.